kyoukaya/wuwaconf/README.md

 # wuwaconf

-A simple web Wuthering Waves FPS Unlocker.
+A simple web Wuthering Waves FPS Unlocker inspired by [WakuWakuPadoru's FPS unlocker](https://github.com/WakuWakuPadoru/WuWa_Simple_FPSUnlocker).
 Drag and drop your LocalStorage.db file onto the page, tweak the configuration, and download the modified file all in your browser without any downloads.

 ## Instructions